 NTIC conducts business, either directly or indirectly through several joint venture arrangements that operate in North America, Europe and Asia.
 Each of these joint ventures manufactures, markets and sells finished products in the geographic territory that it is assigned.
-NTIC's receipt of funds as a result of sales by its joint ventures is dependent upon NTIC's receipt of fees for services that NTIC provides to its joint ventures based primarily on the revenues of the joint ventures and NTIC's receipt of dividend distributions from its joint ventures based on the profitability of its joint ventures.
+NTIC's receipt of funds as a result of sales by its joint ventures is dependent upon NTIC's receipt of fees for services that NTIC provides to its joint ventures based primarily on the net sales of the individual joint ventures and NTIC's receipt of dividend distributions from its joint ventures based on the profitability of its joint ventures.
 NTIC's liquidity and financial position rely on NTIC's receipt of fees for services that NTIC provides to its joint ventures and dividend distributions from its joint ventures.
-During fiscal 2012, NTIC recognized \$4,622,912 in fees and \$3,060,545 in dividend distributions from its joint ventures.
-During fiscal 2011, NTIC received \$6,129,979 in fees and \$2,838,437 in dividend distributions from its joint ventures.
-Because NTIC typically owns only 50% or less of each of its joint venture entities, NTIC does not control the decisions of these entities regarding whether to pay dividends and, if paid, how much they should be in any given year.
+During fiscal 2014, NTIC recognized \$8,142,863 in fees and \$7,431,306 in dividend distributions from its joint ventures.
+During fiscal 2013, NTIC recognized \$7,352,980 in fees and \$3,155,737 in dividend distributions from its joint ventures.
+Because NTIC owns 50% or less of each of its joint venture entities, NTIC does not control the decisions of these entities regarding whether to pay dividends and, if paid, how much they should be in any given year.
 Thus, NTIC cannot guarantee that any of its joint ventures will pay dividends in any given year.
 The failure of NTIC's joint ventures to declare dividends or the failure of NTIC to receive fees for services provided to joint ventures in amounts typically expected by NTIC could adversely affect NTIC's liquidity and financial position.

-Since a significant portion of NTIC's earnings results from NTIC's equity income of joint ventures and since NTIC's equity income of joint ventures varies from quarter to quarter, NTIC's earnings are subject to quarterly fluctuations.
+Since a significant portion of NTIC's earnings results from NTIC's equity income from joint ventures and since NTIC's equity income from joint ventures varies from quarter to quarter, NTIC's earnings are subject to quarterly fluctuations.

-A significant portion of NTIC's earnings results from NTIC's equity income of joint ventures.
-NTIC's equity in income of joint ventures consists of NTIC's share of equity in income of its joint ventures based on the overall profitability of the joint ventures.
+A significant portion of NTIC's earnings results from NTIC's equity income from its joint ventures.
+NTIC's equity in income from joint ventures consists of NTIC's share of equity in income from its joint ventures based on the overall profitability of the joint ventures.
 Such profitability varies from quarter to quarter.
-Since NTIC's management typically receives quarterly joint venture financial information after the completion of each fiscal quarter, it is impossible for NTIC's management to cut costs and expenses to make up for any unanticipated shortfall in NTIC's equity income of joint ventures.
-Accordingly, the variability in NTIC's equity income of joint ventures, in turn, subjects NTIC's earnings to quarterly fluctuations.
+Since NTIC's management typically receives quarterly joint venture financial information after the completion of each fiscal quarter, it is impossible for NTIC's management to cut costs and expenses to make up for any unanticipated shortfall in NTIC's equity income from joint ventures.
+Accordingly, the variability in NTIC's equity income from joint ventures, in turn, subjects NTIC's earnings to quarterly fluctuations.